surya4032/Task_Manager_Application/README.md

 Clone the Repository (Optional): If you want to contribute or modify the application, clone the repository using Git:

 ## Deployment

-You can access the deployed CLI application on PythonAnywhere [here](https://www.pythonanywhere.com/user/surya4032/consoles/36372046/).

 Navigate to the Directory: Use the cd command to navigate to the project directory:

 Bash
 cd task_manager
-Use code with caution.

 Run the Script: Execute the application using the following command:

 Bash
 python task_manager.py
-Use code with caution.

 Using the Application: